KimGreenbush/Projects/README.md

 ### Prerequisites

-You will need [Python 3.9.1](https://www.python.org/downloads/release/python-391/) and a text editor.
+You will need [Python 3.9.1](https://www.python.org/downloads/release/python-391/) and a text editor to start.

 ## Installation